bill-auger/loopidity/CONTRIBUTING.md

 * Developers: please issue pull requests against the upstream 'development' branch.
 * Designers: please issue pull requests against the upstream 'design' branch.

-Note that branches other than 'master' tend to be rebased often so you may need to force pull those.
-Please rebase all pull requests onto the latest 'development' or 'design' HEAD and squash trivial commits but try to retain significant notable commits (see example below).
-Ideally in this way, all upstream branches should be a fast-foreward from 'master' and so re-sync should be simple.
+Note that branches other than 'master' tend to be rebased often; so you may need to force pull those.
+Please rebase all pull requests onto the latest 'development' or 'design' HEAD, and squash trivial commits; but try to retain commits representing significant or related changes (see example below).
+Ideally in this way, all upstream branches should be a fast-forward from 'master' and so re-sync should be simple.

 ### Repo Mirrors